Menopause

 Systemic hormone therapy

 Systemic hormone therapy is the most effective type of hormone therapy.
 This type of hormone therapy uses hormone supplements that enter the bloodstream so they can circulate through the entire body (the whole system).
-It can help manage many different uncomfortable symptoms of menopause including hot flashes, night sweats and vaginal atrophy.
+It can help manage many different uncomfortable symptoms of menopause, including hot flashes, night sweats and vaginal atrophy.
 Systemic hormone therapy can also reduce your risk of developing osteoporosis.

 Vaginal estrogen hormone therapy

-Medicines for menopause symptoms
+Nonhormonal options for menopause symptoms and overall health

-- Antidepressants to regulate depressive symptoms, mood swings and hot flashes.
+• Antidepressants to regulate depressive symptoms, mood swings and hot flashes.